OCULAR DISPERSIONAcademic Personal Website

 Framed around critical readings of Miguel de Cervantes' Don Quixote, Diego Velázquez' Las meninas and Luis Buñuel's Un chien andalou, this book examines contemporary films by Víctor Erice, Carlos Saura, Bigas Luna, Alejandro Amenábar, Lucrecia Martel, Krzysztof Kieslowski, David Lynch, Pedro Almodóvar, Spike Jonze, Andrzej Zulawski, Fernando Pérez, Alfred Hitchcock, Wes Craven and David Cronenberg to illustrate how self-reflexivity in film unbridles the mental repression of film spectators.
 It proposes cinema as an uncanny duplication of the workings of the brain – a doppelgänger to human thought.

-THE FLUID GAZE: TRANSGENDER VISUAL PLEASURE IN SPANISH HORROR FILM
+THE FLUID GAZE: TRANSGENDER AND INTERRACIAL VISUAL PLEASURE IN SPANISH AND LATINX HORROR CINEMA

 SECOND BOOK

-My second book-length research project The Fluid Gaze: Transgender Visual Pleasure in Spanish Horror Cinema repurposes traditional gender studies to reflect gender fluidity in cinematic identification as a disruption of the power dynamics of cisnormativity in addition to patriarchal structures.
-Specifically, it examines Spanish horror films before, during and after “la Transición española” through an intersection of queer and trans theory to re-think the horror genre as the site of a complex intermingling of gender and sexual identities for its Spanish audience.
+My second book-length research project The Fluid Gaze: Transgender and Interracial Visual Pleasure in Spanish and Latinx Horror Cinema explores how horror cinema disrupts not only gender binaries but also the power dynamics of racial and sexual hierarchies within Spanish peninsular culture and Latinx communities in the US.
+Inspired by Jordan Peele’s use of horror to expose systemic racism in Get Out and Us, this project examines how queer Spanish, Latinx and Afro-Latinx viewers engage with horror cinema as a site of both exclusion and identification, particularly given the genre’s paradoxical popularity among Black, Latinx and queer audiences who are often underrepresented onscreen.
+By analyzing Spanish horror films before, during, and after “la Transición española” alongside contemporary Hollywood horror, this book will unpack how horror films negotiate representations of “otherness” for queer Spanish, Latinx and Afro-Latinx audiences in Spain and the U.S respectively.
 It applies critical queer and trans theory to classic Spanish horror films such as La residencia (1969) and La novia ensangrentada (1972) as well as the genre work of Ivan Zulueta (Arrebato), Agustí Villaronga (Tras el cristal), Eloy de la Iglesia (La semana del asesino, Nadie oyó gritar), Alejandro Amenábar (Tesis, Abre los ojos, Los otros) and Pedro Almodóvar (La piel que habito).
-Why does a typically misogynistic genre accused of demonizing trans and queer subjects continues to be embraced by LGBTQ+ audiences in Spain and around the world?
-My research will not only examine representations of queer otherness in Spanish horror cinema by bringing together the fields of Spanish cultural studies, queer theory, and film studies, but will ultimately seek to transform the genre’s gender and sexuality stereotypes into narratives that advocate for the underrepresented, the oppressed and the marginalized.
-My approach to Spanish film studies in this book seeks to go beyond a cultural studies approach to Spanish national cinema by building upon the critical and literary theoretical framework developed in my first book to formulate a spectatorship of exclusion for LGBTQ horror audiences not only in Spain but also in Latin America and the Spanish-speaking populations of the United States.
+Why does a typically misogynistic genre accused of demonizing trans and queer subjects continues to be embraced by LGBTQ+ audiences in Spain and the U.S.?
+My research will not only examine representations of queer otherness in Spanish and Latinx horror cinema by bringing together the fields of Spanish cultural studies, Latinx Studies, queer theory, and film studies, but will ultimately seek to transform the genre’s traditional portrayals into narratives of resistance, visibility, and empowerment for marginalized identities.
+My approach to Spanish and Latinx film studies in this book seeks to go beyond a cultural studies approach to Spanish and Latinx cinema by building upon the critical and literary theoretical framework developed in my first book to formulate a spectatorship of exclusion for LGBTQ horror audiences not only in Spain but also in the Latinx population of the United States.

 DISSERTATION COMMITTEE AND REFERENCES